Newton-MR: Inexact Newton Method With Minimum Residual Sub-problem Solver: Newton-MR

 The class of functions satisfying \cref{eq:invex} with the same $ \bm{\phi} $ is denoted by $ \mathcal{F}_{\bm{\phi}} $.
-The class of all invex functions is denoted by $ \mathcal{F} $. \end{definition} It is easily seen that, by choosing $\bm{\phi}(\yy,\xx) = \yy-\xx$ in \cref{def:invex}, differentiable convex functions are subsumed in the class of invex functions; see \cite{mishra2008invexity,ben1986invexity} for detailed treatments of invexity.
-An example of invex function, which is not convex, is $ f(x,y) = x^2 y^2 $ on $ \reals^{2} $, whose stationary points, i.e., global minima, are $ (x,0) $ and $ (0,y) $, for $ x,y \in \reals $.
-It is notable that the term ``invex'', which stands for ``invariant convex'', was first coined by \cite{craven1981invex} motivated by the fact that invex functions can be generated by applying a differentiable one-to-one domain transformation to a convex function, i.e., if $ f:\mathcal{X}\rightarrow \reals $ is convex and $ g:\mathcal{Y}\rightarrow\mathcal{X} $ is a differentiable and one-to-one map, then $ h = f\circ g: \mathcal{Y}\rightarrow \reals$ is invex.
-Such transformations destroy convexity, but preserve the invex property.
+The class of all invex functions is denoted by $ \mathcal{F} $. \end{definition} Invexity characterizes the class of functions for which the first order optimality condition is also sufficient.
+It is also easily seen that, by choosing $\bm{\phi}(\yy,\xx) = \yy-\xx$ in \cref{def:invex}, differentiable convex functions are subsumed in the class of invex functions; see \cite{mishra2008invexity,ben1986invexity} for detailed treatments of invexity.
+Much like all generalized convex functions \cite{cambini2008generalized}, invexity has been introduced in order to weaken, as much as possible, the convexity requirements in optimization problems, and extend many results related to convex optimization theory to more general functions.

-From invexity \cref{eq:invex}, it follows that the necessary and sufficient condition for any minimizer of invex problem \cref{eq:obj} is $\nabla f(\xx^{*}) = 0$.
-However, this is alternatively equivalent to having $\vnorm{\nabla f(\xx^{*})} = 0$, which in turn give rise to the following auxiliary non-convex optimization problem

-Since the global minimizers of \cref{eq:obj_grad} are the stationary points of \cref{eq:obj}, when $ f $ is invex, the global minimizers of \cref{eq:obj} and \cref{eq:obj_grad} coincide.
-As we will show in \cref{sec:analysis}, the simple modifications highlighted in \cref{sec:derivation_nutshell} allow for Newton-MR to be readily applicable to \cref{eq:obj_grad}, which in turn makes it suitable for \cref{eq:obj} with invex objective.
-We also note that, in many applications, e.g., chemical physics \cite{mciver1972structure,angelani2000saddles}, where instead of minimizing the function, the goal is to find zeros of its gradient field, algorithms for solving \cref{eq:obj_grad} are highly desired.
+Invexity has recently garnered attention in the machine learning community.
+Restricted to a special subclass, often referred to as Polyak-\L{}ojasiewicz functions (cf.\ \cref{sec:gpl}), numerous works have established the convergence of first-order optimization algorithms, e.g., \cite{karimi2016linear,bassily2018exponential,oymak2019overparameterized,dereich2021convergence,kim2021convergence,vaswani2019fast}.
+In addition, it has recently been shown that several deep learning models enjoy such invex properties in certain regimes, e.g., \cite{liu2022loss,barboni2021global}.
+For more general non-convex machine learning models, \cite{crane2021invexifying} proposes a novel regularization framework, which ensures the invexity of the regularized function and is shown to be advantageous over the classical $ \ell_{2} $-regularization in terms of the sensitivity to hyper-parameter tuning and out-of-sample generalization performance.